jgehrcke/goeffel/README.md

 > be served.
 This includes the time spent by the requests in queue and the time
 > spent servicing them.

-On Linux this is built using `/proc/diskstats` documented [here](https://github.com/torvalds/linux/blob/v5.3-rc3/Documentation/admin-guide/iostats.rst#io-statistics-fields).
+On Linux, this is built using `/proc/diskstats` documented [here](https://github.com/torvalds/linux/blob/v5.3-rc3/Documentation/admin-guide/iostats.rst#io-statistics-fields).
 Specifically, this uses field 8 ("number of milliseconds spent writing") and field 5 ("number of writes completed").
 Notably, the latter it is *not* the